 The Group maintains adequate capital for IRRBB and incorporate the Group's level of IRRBB into the process of internal assessment of capital adequacy.
-The Group also performs the assessment of interest rate risk in banking book in developing new product.
+The Group also performs the assessment of IRRBB in developing new product.

 IRRBB Measurement

 The Group measures impact on EVE and earnings according to the HKMA's standardized framework with consideration of modelling assumptions required by the SPM IR-1.